humanmade/Social-Counts/README.md

 **Please Note**: This plugin requires an account / API from http://sharecount.com/ in order to work.

+#Pull Requests Welcome
+Let's make it a kick-ass plugin we can share with the worlds.

 ## Installation

 * Upload this directory to your '/wp-content/plugins/' directory, using your prefered method (ftp, sftp, etc.)